Learn Important Spanish Phrases and Key Words

 Anyway, enough rambling.
 Scroll down for our full list of important Spanish phrases and key words.

-added during the last update.
-Latest additions can also been seen on our LearnSpanishCLT
+(Words in bold added during the last update.
+Latest additions can also been seen on our Twitter page: LearnSpanishCLT.)

 Si - Yes